russelllumaban/Python/README.md

 <h2>Project Description</h2>
 At my organization, access to restricted content is controlled with an allow list of IP addresses.
 The <b><i>"allow_list.txt"</i></b> file identifies these IP addresses.
 A separate remove list identifies IP addresses that shoould no longer have access to this content.
-I created an algorith, to automate updating the <b><i>"allow_list.txt"</i></b> file and remove these IP addresses that should no longer have access.
+I created an algorithm, to automate updating the <b><i>"allow_list.txt"</i></b> file and remove these IP addresses that should no longer have access.
 <br />